tml/cadmus/Variables.md

 int x = 1;
 double y = 4.34;
 char letter = 'a';
-String sentence = “This is an example of a sentence”;
+String sentence = "This is an example of a sentence";
 boolean a = true;
 ```